Zinaida Vengerova

-Zinaida Vengerova (April 19, 1867 – 1941) was a Russian literary critic and translator.
+Zinaida Afanasyevna Vengerova (Зинаида Афанасьевна Венгерова; April 19, 1867 – 1941) was a Russian literary critic and translator.
 She is considered one of the few women who were highly educated during her time, having studied in universities in Russia, France, and England.
 For her works, she had been described as "a literary ambassador between East and West".
 She also influenced the first generation of Russian symbolists through her writings about French symbolism.

 Biography

 Vengerova was born on April 19, 1867, in Sveaborg.
-Her mother, Paulina Iul'evna (Pauline Wengeroff), came from a wealthy family and was also a published author.
+Her mother, Pauline, came from a wealthy family and was also a published author.
 Her grandfather on her mother's side, Ieguda Epstein, was noted for his commentaries about the Talmud.
 Her father, Chonon (Afanasy), was a banker in Minsk.
 Vengerova had two brothers and four sisters.
 Semyon, the older of her two brothers, became an author, academic, literary historian, and, like Vengerova, a literary critic.
 He is considered a pioneer of Russian literary history.

 Vengerova grew up in Saint Petersburg before her family moved to Minsk, where she completed her gymnasium education in 1881.
 At an early age, Vengerova was exposed to literature and foreign languages.
-She continued her education in Vienna, where she studied in western European literature and went back to St. Petersburg to study at the Institute of Higher Studies for Women from 1884 to 1887.
+She continued her education in Vienna, where she studied in Western European literature and went back to St. Petersburg to study at the Institute of Higher Studies for Women from 1884 to 1887.